-Welcome to the EU network Rationalising Membrane Protein crystallisation (RAMP).
-This is an Innovative Training Network (ITN) funded by the EU under a Marie Skłodowska Curie Action (MSCA).
+Welcome to the EU network Rationalising Membrane Protein crystallisation “RAMP”.
+This is an Innovative Training Network (ITN) funded by the EU under the programme Marie Skłodowska Curie Action, grant 722687.

 Crystallising membrane proteins is very hard – proteins are big complex flexible molecules, and to make life even harder membrane proteins live in a soft back-to-back double layer of soap-like molecules.
 But we need crystals of membrane proteins to use X-ray diffraction to determine the protein’s detailed structure, and we need this structure to design drugs to target membrane proteins.